 - 2 Holes are on both sides of the furnace cabinet to facilitate wiring. - 3 Install a separate (properly sized) disconnect switch near the furnace so that power can be turned off for servicing. - 4 Before connecting the thermostat or the power wiring, check to make sure the wires will be long enough for servicing at a later date.
 Remove the blower access panel to check the length of the wire. - 5 Complete the wiring connections to the equipment.
-Use the provided unit wiring and field wiring diagram shown in FIGURE 54 and FIGURE 55 and TABLE 15.
-Use 18-gauge wire or larger that is suitable for Class II rating for thermostat connections.

-NOTE - Do NOT make a wire connection between the room thermostat L terminal and the L terminal of the SLP99UHVK integrated control unless this is a communicating thermostat installation with a non-communicating outdoor unit.

-- 6 Electrically ground the unit according to local codes or, in the absence of local codes, according to the current National Electric Code (ANSI/NFPA No. 70) for the USA and current Canadian Electric Code part 1 (CSA standard C22.1) for Canada.
-A green ground wire is provided in the field make-up box. - 7 One line voltage "EAC" 1/4" spade terminal is provided on the furnace integrated control.
-Any electronic air cleaner or other 120V accessory rated up to one amp can be connected to this terminal with the neutral leg.
+Use the provided unit wiring diagram and field wiring diagram shown in FIGURE 49 and TABLE 15.
+Use 18-gauge wire or larger that is suitable for Class II rating for thermostat connections. - NOTE Do NOT make a wire connection between the room thermostat L terminal and the L terminal of the SLP99DFVK integrated control unless this is a communicating thermostat installation with a noncommunicating outdoor unit. - 6 Electrically ground the unit according to local codes or, in the absence of local codes, according to the current National Electric Code (ANSI/NFPA No. 70) for the USA and current Canadian Electric Code part 1 (CSA standard C22.1) for Canada.
+A green ground

-of the circuit being connected to one of the provided neutral terminals.
-See FIGURE 56 for location of terminal.
-This terminal is energized when the indoor blower is operating.

-- 8 One line voltage "HUM" 1/4" spade terminal is provided on the furnace integrated control.
-Any humidifier or other 120V accessory rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
-See FIGURE 56 for location of terminal.
-This terminal is energized in the heating mode when the indoor blower is operating. - 9 One 24V "H" terminal is provided on the furnace integrated control terminal block.
+- 7 One line voltage "EAC" 1/4" spade terminal is provided on the furnace integrated control.
+Any electronic air cleaner rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
+See FIGURE 50 for location of terminal.
+This terminal is energized when the indoor blower is operating. - 8 One line voltage "HUM" 1/4" spade terminal is provided on the furnace integrated control.
+Any humidifier rated up to one amp can be connected to this terminal with the neutral leg of the circuit being connected to one of the provided neutral terminals.
+See FIGURE 50 for location of terminal.
+This terminal is energized in the heating mode when the indoor blower is is operating. - 9 One 24V "H" terminal is provided on the furnace integrated control terminal block.
 Any humidifier rated up to 0.5 amp can be connected to this terminal with the ground leg of the circuit being connected to either ground or the "C" terminal.
-See FIGURE 56 for location of terminal. - 10 1Install the room thermostat according to the instructions provided with the thermostat.
-See for thermostat connections.
+See FIGURE 50 for location of terminal. - 10 Install the room thermostat according to the instructions provided with the thermostat.
+See TABLE 15 for thermostat connections.
 If the furnace is being matched with a heat pump, refer to the instruction packaged with the dual fuel thermostat.